haplo-org/haplo-research-manager/hres_schema/readme.txt

 h3(feature). hres:schema:calendar_quarter_navigation

 Use this feature on a dashboard to enable quarter navigation.
-Quarters are 1, 2, 3, and 4, and should probably be passed through the url.
+Quarters are 1, 2, 3, and 4, and should be passed through the url.
+Q1 is January to March.
 Parameters are currentYear, currentQuarter, fact, startDate and endDate.
 Don't use startDate and endDate.

 Example:
 <pre>dashboard.use("hres:schema:calendar_quarter_navigation", 2018, 1, "year");</pre>

+h3(feature). hres:schema:academic_quarter_navigation

+Use this feature on a dashboard to enable quarter navigation where quarters line up with the academic year.
+Quarters are 1, 2, 3, and 4, and should be passed through the url.
+Q1 is August to October.
+Parameters are currentYear, currentQuarter, fact, startDate and endDate.
+Don't use startDate and endDate.

+Example:
+<pre>dashboard.use("hres:schema:academic_quarter_navigation", [Ref of relevant Academic year], 1, "year");</pre>